 What to keep in mind when seeking OCD Treatment

 Yet it doesn’t mean OCD treatment should begin with medication.
 Numerous studies find SRI’s and antidepressants to be inadequate solutions for long term change.
-For the vast majority of people with OCD, some other form of OCD treatment is needed for any effective change to take place.
+For the vast majority of people with OCD, some other form of OCD treatment will be required for any real and effective change to take place.

 When they work, SRI’s and antidepressants can be wonderful, especially if side effects are minimal.
 Yet SRI’s and antidepressants only address the symptoms of OCD.
+To often they are a short term solution to a larger problem.
 When the medication wears off, the symptoms return.
 The suffering may be minimized, but the core issues still persist and so do the unwanted thoughts.

 Making Valued Choices